Sridharmalladi/HungerHeal/README.md

 [MIT](LICENSE)

 ---
-**RePlate**: No one should go hungry while good food is thrown away.
+**HungerHeal**: No one should go hungry while good food is thrown away.